- ABOUT US

 6. Patient APPOINTMENT #6.

 The Denture Wax Set-Up is tried in the patient’s mouth.
 Any necessary adjustments are made to the look and occlusion of the denture.
+This Wax Set-up along with the Master working Model are sent to a Laboratory for the Fabrication of the TITANIUM Framework.

 7. Patient APPOINTMENT #7.